AFMC-MAJCOM/task-queue/README.md

     - How many items are in some stage of the queue (PROCESSING, FAIL, etc)
 - lookup_status :: queue_item_id -> queue_item_stage
     - Lookup which stage a queue item is currently in
+- description :: () -> dict
+    - Provides a brief description of the queue.

 ## Implementations